dergigi/dergigi.github.io/bitcoin/_drafts/2019-04-27-the-gravity-of-ideas-in-bitcoin.markdown

 want to focus on the following four: **ideas**, **people**, **code**, and **nodes**.

-Bitcoin's ingredients: two parts software, two parts hardware.
+{% include image.html name="bitcoin-ingredients-trans.png" caption="Bitcoin's ingredients: two parts software, two parts hardware." %}

 On the physical layer, the network is made up of interconnecting *nodes*.
 Bitcoin's consensus rules are embodied in its software, i.e.